gaboesquivel/about-lift/readme.md

 ## Why EOSIO?

 EOSIO is third generation blockchain software that allow us to build scalable and secure applications with a friendly UX.
-It's flexible permission system is what allows this type DAC to built on top of it.
+Its flexible permission system is what allows this type DAC to built on top of it.